perl6/tablets/README.md

 One way to contribute is to pore over Appendix B taking note of the various links to the main Index (Appendix A).
-When you see a Perl 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create link to it.
+When you see a Perl 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create a link to it.

 Rules for Anchor Names